VeriGOOD-ML/public/genesys/README.md

 ```console
  python3 genesys/simulation/MainSimulator.py
 ```
-Please follow the specific instructions in the genesys/simulation/MainSimulator.py to simulate Inference or Training for a DNN benchmark
+Please follow the specific instructions in the genesys/simulation/MainSimulator.py to simulate Inference or Training for a DNN benchmark.